 The term personality refers to the sets of predictable behaviors by which people are recognized and identified.
 These sets of behaviors go by the name of personality traits or factors.
-A contemporary view of traits considers in five dimensions, i.e., five-factor model of personality or the big five personality traits: (Openness, Conscientiousness, Extraversion, Agreeableness, and Negative emotions) and each has six facets [Costa and McCrae 1992; Howard, 2000, p.
-433; Acton 2001; Howard and Howard, 2001a, b; Ören and Ghasem-Aghaee, 2003].
-Cognitive complexity is related with openness [McCrae, 2000].
-Table 1 is reproduced from Ören and Ghasem-Aghaee [2003] to summarize the personality descriptors and corresponding personality types and characteristics related with openness.
+A contemporary view of traits considers in five dimensions, i.e., five-factor model of personality: (Openness, Extraversion.
+Conscientiousness, Agreeableness, and Negative emotions); each trait has six facets (Costa and McCrae 1992; Howard, 2000, p.
+433; Acton 2001; Howard and Howard, 2001a, b; Ören and Ghasem-Aghaee, 2003).
+Cognitive complexity is related with openness.
+As shown in Table 1, depending the three levels (i.e. low, medium, or high) of the openness, three types of personalities are identified as preserver, moderate, and explorer.
+Each facet has a weight factor.
+In the determination of the overall value of a trait, the weighted value of each facet is computed by multiplying its measured value by the weight factor.
+The dominant facet determines the value of the trait.
+There is a need to find a way to represent the continuum of openness which can allow a person to be for example, 0.30 preserver and 0.70 explorer.